Working with Layers

 The object width and height is also mostly stored in pixels.
 For isometric maps, all shape objects (rectangle, point, ellipse, polygon and polyline) are projected into the same coordinate space described above.
 This is based on the assumption that these objects are generally used to mark areas on the map.

-The only advantage of using an image layer is that it avoids selecting / dragging the image while using the Select Objects tool.
+The other advantage of using an image layer is that it avoids selecting / dragging the image while using the Select Objects tool.
 However, since Tiled 1.1 this can also be achieved by locking the object layer containing the tile object you’d like to avoid interacting with.

 Group layers work like folders and can be used for organizing the layers into a hierarchy.
 This is mainly useful when your map contains a large amount of layers.